 Wanna save some money?
 Use these simple little changes to see big savings on your electric bill.

 2. Don’t use your air conditioner unless you absolutely have to!
 Air conditioners are a real money suck.
-(When I first typed that I had a typo that read “monkey suck”).
+(When I first typed that I had a typo that read “monkey suck” I think that’s my newest favorite insult.
+“Such a monkey suck”. ).
 Use fans, ceiling fans, wall mounted or free standing whenever possible.
 If you live in a dry climate get a swamp cooler!
 I got one and have saved thousands of dollars.
 It literally paid for itself in the first three months of use.
 If you must use your AC be sure your filters are clean.

 Speaking of filters …

 3. Clean your filters.
 You’ll save big by keeping clean machines.
 Vacuum the coils on the fridge.
 Check your manufacturer’s instructions to learn how.
 Check filters on your furnace and clean or replace as necessary.
 Clean the lint filter each time you use your clothes dryer.
-Every six months thoroughly clean your clothes dryer with a lint remover that fits on your vacuum – like this: Gardus RJR601 LintEater Junior Rotary Dryer Vent Cleaning Kit, 4-Pieceblank
+Every six months thoroughly clean your clothes dryer with a lint remover – like these:

 This will help it run more efficiently (and less likely to burn your house down).

 4. Saving water saves money.
 Divas aren’t all wet.
 Turn off the water while you brush your teeth or wash your hands.
-Use a timer for watering your landscaping and don’t over water your plants.
-I use this one – Nelson 56600 Shut-Off Water Timerblank.
-Take shorter showers instead of baths.
+If your water is pumped by an electric well, use a timer for watering your landscaping and don’t over water your plants.
+I use this one – Orbit Mechanical Watering Hose Timer Take shorter showers instead of baths.
 Keep a pitcher of water in the fridge to keep from having to let the water “run cold” for a drink.
 If you have a pool, use a cover to slow evaporation.
-Lower the temperature on your water heater so it doesn’t have to work so hard and you don’t scald your hands again.
+Lower the temperature on your water heater so it doesn’t have to work so hard and you don’t ever scald your hands again.

 Wanna save some money?
 Use these simple little changes to see big savings on your electric bill.